-Sauté onions and green onions until tender.
+Sauté onions and green onions until tender, approximately 10 minutes.

 Add the spinach and parsley, cook for 5 to 10 minutes on low, until the spinach is totally dry.

-Set the spinach aside to cool.
+Set the spinach mix aside to cool a few minutes.

 Add the cooled spinach mixture to the eggs and mix until combined.

-Bake at 350° for about 20-30 minutes, or until eggs are set.
+Bake about 20-25 minutes, or until eggs are set and feta golden.

 Serve immediately or store in refrigerator for a few days or in freezer for several months.
 Reheat frozen bites in oven or microwave.
 We prefer oven.